miles-iac/milespy/docs/units.rst

 same.

-We recommend you to take a look at the different `tutorials <tutorials/index.html>`_ available in this documentation to see how to work with the units in pymiles.
+We recommend you to take a look at the different `tutorials <tutorials/index.html>`_ available in this documentation to see how to work with the units in MILESpy.

 .. note ::
    There are some special units in astropy used for logarithmic quantities.
 We